 However, “old cases” are not covered by this provision.
 Under Section 25 of the Nationality Act, anyone who acquired citizenship of another EU member state or Switzerland prior to 28 August 2007 without first having applied for a retention permit automatically lost their German citizenship.
 These persons can, under certain circumstances, apply for renaturalisation.

-Naturalisation in other countries
+Naturalisation in other countries (including the United Kingdom)

 Applying through the German missions in the United Kingdom